-Improving adolescent sexual and reproductive health requires decision makers to have evidence on what works or not, for whom and why, particularly in low- and middle-income country (L&MIC) contexts.
+Improving adolescent sexual and reproductive health requires decision-makers to have evidence on what works or not, for whom and why, particularly in low- and middle-income countries (L&MIC).
 Our scoping paper describes what we know about existing evidence, explores where quality evidence is missing, and identifies where there is sufficient evidence to inform decisions and actions to improve programming.
 3ie is using the results of this scoping work to build more impact evaluation and systematic review evidence programming in this area.

 Adolescence is a critical period in life, during which children aged 10–19* undergo extensive biological, psychological and social changes.
 During this time, accessing sexual and reproductive health services can pose serious challenges for them.
 There are currently 1.2 billion adolescents, the majority of whom live in L&MICs.

 Sexual and reproductive health plays an integral role during adolescence, and lack of it can have long-lasting effects on many aspects of a person’s life.
 Programming that addresses this area has the potential to improve not only adolescent sexual and reproductive health, but also their overall health and ability to reach their full potential.
 Importantly, gendered social norms about sex, sexuality and sexual orientation can negatively impact adolescents’ access to programming and services targeted generally towards adolescents.

 *3ie used this age range in our evidence map.